LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/01_Getting_Started/01_03_Choosing_LLM_and_Embeddings_Provider.md

 - [Clarifai](https://clarifai.com/explore/models)

-With countless other providers continuously entering the market trying to capture a share.
+With countless other providers continuously entering the market and trying to capture a share.

 LlamaIndex has integrations with dozens of LLM and Embeddings providers.
 You can see them all [here](https://github.com/run-llama/llama_index/tree/main/llama-index-integrations/llms).